- Time: Wednesdays, 12:30-1:45 pm

 Assessment.
-Students take two exams each semester.
-Participation – requiring careful reading of the assigned material – is graded.
-Short writing assignments are also assigned.
-At the conclusion of each semester, students participate in Defense Day by giving a brief presentation on a topic of their choice from the course and responding to questions.
-Students also gain familiarity with United States geography.
+Each semester, students write one essay using classical essay structure, write one research paper, and take two exams.
+At the conclusion of each semester, all students participate in Defense Day by giving a brief presentation on a topic of their choice from the course and responding to questions.

 Page Image (c) 2012 Sue Hughbanks: Fort McHenry, Baltimore, Maryland.